 I had to get over the idea (my belief) that “meat is evil,” even though I knew that incorporating some meat in my diet was what my body needed.
 It wasn’t a 0-100 transition, it was gradual, and I think that’s where a lot of people get stuck too.
 They throw the baby out with the bathwater and think when they go from one diet to another, that that’s it.
 All that old ideology and behaviours have to go.
 But there’s this other path, of just trying, gaining the knowledge, seeing how your body reacts and then compiling it all together to create the best and ideal way of eating for you – depending on what’s going on in your life, and respecting that transition.

 Every few years a new popular diet “trend” or “fad” appears on the scene.
-(In 2018, we saw the ketogenic diet hit the mainstream).
+They come and go with more regularity than they should.

 And it’s confusing.

-We’re getting told two opposing ideas at all times.
-The mainstream media and social media are sensationalising stories and transformations and we get sucked in.
-We think we should adopt what they suggest – because, they know best right?
+The mainstream media and social media are sensationalising stories about transformations and we get sucked in.
+We believe we should adopt what they suggest – because they know best, right?

 We all want to look and feel our best.